deng34/github_media/README.md

-This is a place I use to store files.
+This is the place where I store files.